 b) Add cream of tartar and beat at high speed till bubbles become very small but still visible

 c) Gradually add the balance 70 gram of sugar and beat till firm peaks.
 Watch this video to check out the stages of peaks.

-5. Combine Cheese Mixture with Meringue by folding 1/3 of meringue into cheese mixture at a time.
+- Combine Cheese Mixture with Meringue by folding 1/3 of meringue into cheese mixture at a time.
 Carefully mix this 2 part together, repeat again for the 2nd 1/3.
 Use hand-whisk to FOLD, DON'T stir.

-lastly, pour the batter into the final 1/3 of meringue and fold well. (read note 7)
+Lastly, pour the batter into the final 1/3 of meringue and fold well with spatula. (read note 7)

-6. Pour the batter into the cake pan and tap the pan on the counter to release visible bubbles (read note 8)
+- Pour batter into the cake pan and tap the pan on the counter to release visible bubbles (read note 8)

-a.
-Bake with a water bath at the bottom-most rack in a preheated 150°C / 302°F for 90 min
+Bake with a water bath at the bottom-most rack in a preheated 150°C / 302°F for 90 min.